Sayyad Aran: Artistic and journalistic activities

-His articles were regularly published with Sayyad Sadiq signature in "Young teacher" newspaper published at the Azerbaijan State Pedagogical Institute in 1968–1972 during his student years.
-Since 1978, he has made artistic and publicist speeches at the Republican press.

-His debut in artistic creativity happened in 1978.
+He started his creativity with poetry.
+The first examples of creativity were published in "Gızıl Ulduz" newspaper published in Imishli.
+While studying at the Pedagogical Institute, he participated in the circle of the famous poet Zahid Khalil, and his poems were published in the newspaper "Ganj muallim".
+At that time, he acted as his "deputy" in the association led by the national poet Nariman Hasanzade in the library named after Lenin, in the words of the poet.
+Composers such as Niyamaddin Musayev, Jabbar Musayev, Shakir Guliyev composed songs for his poems.
+His prose debut was in 1978.
 His first work was "Ibish uncle" story published in the 11th edition of "Ulduz" magazine, Baku in 1978.
 Later, his works were published in "Azerbaijan", "Literature Azerbaijan", "Qrakan Azerbaidjan", "Youth", "Azerbaijan Women", "Pioner" magazines, "Literature and art", "Voice", "525th newspaper", "Road", "Dede Gorgud" and other newspapers.
 "Bridge" is his first book published in "Ganjlik" publishing house, Baku in 1983.

-Doctor of Philology, Professor Akif Huseynov presented the "Bridge" story as one of the most successful stories of the year at the annual conference devoted to the results of the Azerbaijan Writers' Union in 1985.
+Doctor of Philology, Professor Akif Huseynov, presented the "Bridge" story as one of the most successful stories of the year at the annual conference devoted to the results of the Azerbaijan Writers' Union in 1985.
 The 60-year jubilee event of Sayyad Aran was held at the Natavan club of the Azerbaijan Writers' Union on 14 November 2012.
 Speaking at the jubilee ceremony, the People's Writer of Azerbaijan, Movlud Suleymanli, made a speech at the jubilee ceremony and assessed his performance as follows: Sayyad Aran is a writer who is close to all that is happening – events that surround us.
 He does not write anything remotely even if it is smallest details.
 If he does not pass it through himself and does not create intimacy he does not write it.
 That's why his works are so alive and healthy.

 His literary and social activity was awarded with "Progress" medal, "Gold pen" award and "Inam" honors diploma.